dib-lab/2021-paper-ibd/manuscript.md

 While our approach identified genomic sequences that were more abundant in CD than nonIBD, the nature of short read sequences precludes haplotype or lineage resolution directly from the metagenomic data analyzed here.
 To circumvent this issue, we identified isolate genomes that encoded all of the genomic sequences that were more abundant in CD.
 These isolate genomes represent candidate organisms for further research into the microbial component of CD pathophysiology.
-As high fidelity long read sequencing of microbiomes becomes increasingly common (CITE: Bickhart, News and Views?) long reads can be integrated into the approaches introduced here, enabling lineage-resolved association detection directly from sequencing data.
+As high fidelity long read sequencing of microbiomes becomes increasingly common [@doi:10.1038/s41587-021-01130-z], long reads can be integrated into the approaches introduced here, enabling lineage-resolved association detection directly from sequencing data.

-While we found conserved signatures in IBD subtype, we found no evidence for disease-specific microbiomes, or pangenomes of the organisms that comprise them.
+While we found conserved signatures in IBD subtype, we found no evidence for disease-specific sequences within the gut microbiome.
-The observation that almost all amino acid k-mers in coding domain sequences within a pangenome occur in CD, UC, and nonIBD suggests the presence of ecotypes -- subspecies that are adapted to different environments -- rather than pathotypes -- subspecies associated with a specific disease.
+The observation that almost all differentially abundant sequences for a given species occur in CD, UC, and nonIBD suggests the presence of ecotypes -- subspecies that are adapted to different environments -- rather than pathotypes -- subspecies associated with a specific disease.
-Similarly, while some genomic sequences were enriched in IBD microbiomes, these sequences were all detected in nonIBD at low frequency.
 These patterns in part explain the inconsistent results generated in IBD subtype characterization, where no consistent microbiological signal has emerged in human gut microbiomes other than loss of diversity [@doi:10.1186/s12967-019-02174-1].

 <!-- I think this is a good point to include, but it doesn't really fit...does it fit well enough to include here as is?
 Would a different transition be nice? -->
 Our models consistently performed the most poorly on the iHMP cohort.
 The iHMP tracked the emergence and diagnosis of IBD through time series profiling of emergent cases [@doi:10.1038/s41586-019-1237-9].
 We selected the first sample in each time series for this analysis, and given the relatively poor performance of these models, this may suggest that disease onset is a distinct biological process.
-However, the inclusion of the iHMP cohort in this analysis insured that not all nonIBD samples were healthy controls and some fraction were symptomatic cases that did not results in an IBD diagnosis [@doi:10.1038/s41586-019-1237-9].
+However, the inclusion of the iHMP cohort in this analysis insured that not all nonIBD samples were healthy controls and some fraction were symptomatic cases that did not result in an IBD diagnosis [@doi:10.1038/s41586-019-1237-9].
-This suggests that the associations discovered here may be disease- and not dysbiosis-specific.

 While we apply our pipeline to IBD classification, it is extensible to other large meta cohorts of metagenomic sequencing data.
 This method may be particularly suitable for diseases such as colorectal cancer, where a recent meta-analysis using a marker gene approach was successful in classifying colorectal samples from healthy controls [@doi:10.1038/s41591-019-0406-6].